Austenmania! Book Review: Austenland by Shannon Hale

 I am fully aware that Austenland is supposed to be a light, romantic comedy, a beach read, mindless entertainment and perhaps not be taken too seriously.
 But I think that this is actually a pernicious, dismissive way of looking at a genre, any genre as it excuses any number of flaws in plotting and character development.
 I also think that being entertained is good obviously; but “mindless” is not the same thing as “brainless” nor does it excuse lack of coherency and bad writing.

 And I do think that Austenland suffers of all the above which was a major surprise to me as I know that Shannon Hale is a damn good writer.
 But the writing here is choppy and inconsistent.
 The narrative is weird, with the narrator sometimes interrupting the narrative to say things like “but Jane doesn’t want to think about it, so let’s move on” .
-But the main problem to me here is how Jane is so inconsistently written as to almost come across as a schizophrenic imbecile.
+But the main problem to me here is how Jane is so inconsistently written as to almost come across as an imbecile.

 I don’t even know where to start with her character.
 Maybe with the fact that she keeps her DVDs of Pride and Prejudice hidden away because she is ashamed of them.
 Why would a supposedly intelligent woman do that?
 It is a highly acclaimed production of a well-know novel by the BBC.
 In the words of HBO: it is not TV, it is the BBC!
 Come on.